-When your debut match involves tagging along with Shaquille O’Neil against Cody Rhodes, you know you’re set for stardom.
+When your debut match involves tagging along with Shaquille O’Neil against Cody Rhodes, you know you’re set for stardom, this was Jade Cargill.
 Although she hasn’t proven anything in the squared circle as of yet.
 Jade has already proven to be a hot commodity in the wrestling business.
 Putting aside her Amazonian sculpt, she is clearly comfortable with a mic in her hand.
 She demands the attention from everyone in the room like all great performers.
 In a division full of technically skilled wrestlers, Jade brings a power and size match-up compared to no other.
 As she prepares to make her AEW debut on the March 3rd episode of Dynamite, the world awaits to see just how great she can be.
 Before we get there, let’s take some time to take a look at who Jade Cargill is and how she got here.

 Jade Cargill | AEW Talent Preview